-Retrievers of all kinds had been used to help fishermen, but by the 1800's, hunters were using guns to kill their prey.
-The wavy-coated retrievers used by fishermen were brilliant swimmers and retrievers, so in the 1800's, they were bred with flat coated dogs to produce the Flat-Coated Retriever, which was believed to be more water repellant.
-Their numbers dropped after the Second World War, but it is slowly becoming more popular as a working dog and pet.
-In the UK, they are cross bred with Labrador Retriever for use as Guide Dogs for the Blind.
-Also sometimes used as Customs sniffer dogs.
+Retrievers of all kinds have been used to help fishermen.
+By the 1800s, hunters were using guns to kill their prey.
+The wavy-coated retrievers that were used by fishermen were brilliant swimmers.
+This led to them being bred with flat-coated dogs to produce the Flat-Coated Retriever, which were believed to be more water-repellent.
+Their popularity died down after the Second World War, and subsequently their numbers dropped.
+As time went on they gained back a bit of popularity as house pets and working dogs.
+Sometimes the are bred with Labradors for use as Guide Dogs for the blind.
+They are also often used as sniffer dogs.

 Flat Coated Retrievers have an enthusiastic and joyful temperament.
 Longing to be your bestfriend they will whine and bark if left alone.
 The breed also has a tendency to mouth you all the time and craves your affection.
 Large athletic dogs that need plenty of exercise this breed is definitely not for a couch potatoe.

 Great family dogs they have almost no aggressive tendencies towards other dogs.
 That sid they often don't know their own strength and can act a bit like a bull in a china shop.
 Early socialisation with other dogs and pets is important to prevent them becoming over excited whenever they see a new animal.

 Flat Coated Retrievers may be prone to cancers, epilepsy, bloat, glaucoma, and canine hip dysplasia.

 - Status: Common

 - Life Expectancy: 8 - 12 years